alexrop/cnn_dog_breed_classifier/README.md

 # Project Motivation <a name="motivation"></a>

 Nowadays we are surrounded by new technologies that makes us think the future is approaching so fast, self-driving cars, chat-bots, sentiment algorithms, recommendation systems, and much more, are just some examples about how fast this field is growing.
-One of the main reasons I started this project was to understand al least the basics concepts of Deep Learnig and Neural Networks, and how this could be applied to probles and opportunities in real life.
+One of the main reasons I started this project was for understanding al least the basics concepts of Deep Learnig and Neural Networks, and how this could be applied to problems and opportunities in real life.

-On the other hand, another main motivation was to apply all the knowledge from the Udacity DSNP.
+On the other hand, another reason was to apply all the knowledge from the Udacity DSNP that I recently acquired.
 It was challenging at first, but after trying and making mistakes (and fixing them), the final goal was achived.

 # File Descriptions <a name="files"></a>